 In Scotland, a baron is considered the head of the feudal nobility.
 A Scottish baron is a person who is given a feudal barony.
-A fuedal baron is a vassal holding on a heritable property of rights called a barony.
+A feudal baron is a vassal holding on a heritable property of rights called a barony.
 The barony would consist of a specific proportion of land that is granted to the baron by the overlord in return for the baron’s complete allegiance and service.

-Most Scottish baronies, were created prior to 1745, except one was created as late as 1824.
+Most Scottish baronies were created prior to 1745, except one was created as late as 1824.
 Each of these baronies would have a coat of arms attached to them.
 In Scotland, they take all of this very seriously as The Court of The Lord Lyon, This is a court that is set up to specifically rule heraldry in Scotland.

-The Lord Lyon is responsible for overseeing state ceremonies in Scotland, granting new coat of arms to persons or organizations and for confirming proven pedigrees and claims (to existing arms) as well as recognizing the clan chiefs.
-They also register and record the new clan tartans upon request of a clan chief.
+The Lord Lyon is responsible for overseeing state ceremonies in Scotland, granting new coat of arms to persons or organizations, and for confirming proven pedigrees and claims (to existing arms) as well as recognizing the clan chiefs.
+They also register and record the new clan tartans upon the request of a clan chief.

 A Scottish Prescriptive Barony by Tenure took place from 1660 to 2004.
 This barony basically states that the barony could be bought and sold (along with the Caput (Castle or property), rather than having the Barony pass directly by blood inheritance alone.

 Scottish feudal barons are the lowest rank of all the Scottish aristocracy, barons, or other royal titles.
-But they are still an ancient rank as they existed before Scotland had dukes, marquesses, viscount, or baronets.
+But they are still an ancient rank as they existed before Scotland had dukes, marquesses, viscounts, or baronets.
 In the pre-union (1707) Scotland, the equivalent of the Baron was the Lord of Parliament in England.

 Baron James Johnson